Home » All Posts » Desserts & Baking » Caramel Apples

 As an Amazon Associate, a Walmart Affiliate, and a member of other affiliate programs, I earn from qualifying purchases.
 This page contains affiliate links.
 Click on the highlighted text in a post to explore a product.
 If you purchase through one of them, I will receive a commission (at no additional cost to you).
 I ONLY EVER ENDORSE PRODUCTS THAT I TRULY LOVE.
 Thank you for your support!

-This batch will make about 20 caramel apples.
-You will need to have a candy thermometer.
+When making my homemade caramel recipe, you will need to have a candy thermometer.

 I have used a lot of different thermometer, but my preference is this one.
 Don’t be afraid to use a thermometer.
-It will help in the caramel making process.
+It is a must have in the caramel making process!!

-Make this caramel for caramel apples and all of your other needs.
-I use this caramel recipe for chocolate covered caramels, turtles, snicker bars, and several other recipes.
+Make this homemade caramel for caramel apples and all of your other needs.
+I use this caramel recipe for chocolate covered caramels, homemade chocolate and caramel turtles, and several other caramel recipes.

 What is the Best Apple for Caramel Apples?